 I’m Ed Smith, an SF Traumatic Brain Injury Lawyer.
 Depression and suicide are major issues that must be addressed following a traumatic brain injury.
 Should you or a loved one suffer a TBI in a traumatic event due to the negligence of another individual or entity, reach out to me at (415) 805-7284 or (800) 404-5400 for free, friendly advice.

 I am a part of the Million Dollar Advocates Forum in California.
-This selection of injury attorneys has been listed with next to some of the top accident lawyers in the United States.
+This selection of injury attorneys has been listed next to some of the top accident lawyers in the United States.
 Our lawyers have settled cases & earned verdicts of over $1 million.

 Please review my membership in the Top One Percent, a National Association of Distinguished Counsel.